Business routes of Interstate 25: Springer business loop

-Raton
+Raton business loop

 Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 17 (BL 17), is a 4.161 mi business loop that begins at exit 450 on I-25 south of Raton in Colfax County concurrent with US 64.
 The two highways intersect NM 555 then pass east of La Mesa Park, traveling along Second Street north into the city.
 Clayton Road takes US 64 off of the loop to the east as the loop continues north, crossing over the rail line that serves Raton station before turning northwest and terminating at exit 454 on I-25.